leangjia/blender_docs/trunk/blender_docs/manual/modeling/volumes/properties.rst

 .. _bpy.types.VolumeDisplay.wireframe_type:

 Wireframe
-   Method used to represent volumes in :ref:`wireframe shading mode <3dview-shading-rendered>`.
+   Method used to represent volumes in :ref:`wireframe <3dview-shading-rendered>` shading mode.
-   For heavy volume datasets, it can be useful to set the object to always display as wireframe.
+   For heavy volume data sets, it can be useful to set the object to always display as wireframe.
    This way the 3D Viewport remains responsive but the volume still appears in the final render.

    None